scraggo/scraggo.github.io/content/drafts/meet.md

 Are you satisfied with life or is there room for improvement?
 This short, 5 question assessment as described by [positivepsychology.com](https://positivepsychology.com/life-satisfaction-scales/):

 > has been developed to help you get a sense of your satisfaction with your life as a whole.
-Although the questionnaire doesn’t measure individual components, it can be an excellent starting point, encouraging deeper thought and exploration of the specific areas of life that may be causing you a sense of dissatisfaction.
+Although the questionnaire doesn't measure individual components, it can be an excellent starting point, encouraging deeper thought and exploration of the specific areas of life that may be causing you a sense of dissatisfaction.

-The 5 questions and how to interpret them are available here: https://positivepsychology.com/life-satisfaction-scales/
+The 5 questions and how to interpret them are available here: <https://positivepsychology.com/life-satisfaction-scales/>

 - [Read more - from the authors of the scale: Ed Diener, Robert A. Emmons, Randy J. Larsen and Sharon Griffin as noted in the 1985 article in the _Journal of Personality Assessment_](https://labs.psychology.illinois.edu/~ediener/SWLS.html).

 2\.
 Wheel of Life